What is the Strawman Fallacy?

 • Show them how to steelman — that is, respond to the strongest version of someone’s argument, not the weakest.

-Raising children who can think fairly and clearly helps them become leaders who bring wisdom and understanding into the spaces they move through — from the playground to the boardroom.
+Raising children who can think fairly and clearly helps them become leaders who bring wisdom and understanding in every situation they find themselves in.

 You may also like...